oc-rs/understandingreligion/understandingreligion/content/p/seven-dimensions-of-religion.md

 The very idea of 'a' religion that could be isolated from the rest of human life is part of the Christian, post-Reformation heritage of Europe, and does not necessarily fit with religious and spiritual traditions across the world.
 You can read more about this in our article on the [World Religions Paradigm](/p/world-religions-paradigm/).

 # Ritual Dimension

 The ritual and practical dimension of religion covers all aspects of performed religion, this includes formal [ritual](/p/ritual) (activities with rules surrounding the performance and motivation) as well as more informal, everyday practices (activities with a religious motivation or character).

 Some examples of ritual are Christian [baptism](https://en.wikipedia.org/wiki/Baptism), Hindu [yajna](https://en.wikipedia.org/wiki/Yajna), and Zoroastrian [navjote ceremonies](https://en.wikipedia.org/wiki/Navjote).
 This dimension also encompasses other activities that may not be strictly regulated, but which nonetheless form a consistent practice - for instance yoga, prayer, and meditation.

 # Experiential Dimension

 The experiential (or emotional) dimension relates to personal experiences felt by the individual, for example joy, bliss, mystery, anger, despair, and so on, where these experiences are in relation to a religious experience.

-It can also encompass more than just emotion, but the quality of experience of entering a mosque, embarking on a pilgrimage, or taking amrit (the Sikh initiation ceremony we encountered earlier).
+It can also encompass more than just emotion, but the quality of experience of entering a mosque, embarking on a pilgrimage, or taking amrit (the Sikh initiation ceremony).

 Equally, we can find examples throughout the history of religion of encounters with deities, spirits, demons, and other experiences which indicate some sort of contact with an unseen world, sources of inspiration, and moments of revelation.

 # Mythological Dimension

 The mythological (or narrative) dimension describes the storytelling aspect of religion, whether the stories are believed to be true, fictitious, historical or mythological.

 Religions are often sustained through the practice of repeating narratives that help to explain why the world exists, and what our place is in it.
 Myths can also store information in symbols, without stating the underlying meaning outright; they can help to communicate across generations important ideas about what it means to be human.